-One page websites have become something of a web development trend in recent years.
-As an example, there are lots of creative freelancers that use them for online portfolios.
+One page websites have become something of a trend in web development services in recent years As an example, there are lots of creative freelancers that use them for online portfolios.

 But, just because they’re a trend doesn’t mean that they’re always the right choice.

 Your search optimization ranking (SEO) ranking refers to how well your website ranks on search engines.

 Most users won’t click past the second page of their search results.
 So, if you want your website to be visible it’s important to think about optimizing SEO.